javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 In the example above, the condition is a simple equality check: `year == 2015`, but it can be much more complex.

-If there is more than one command to execute -- we can use a code block in figure brackets:
+If there is more than one command to execute, we can use a code block in figure brackets:

 ```js
 if (year == 2015) {